 I came home to New Mexico and attended the University of New Mexico School of Law.
-My practice focuses on civil litigation with an emphasis in medical negligence and personal injury litigation with a particular interest in cases involving eye injuries caused by optometrists or ophthalmologists.
+My practice focuses on civil litigation with an emphasis in with a particular interest in cases involving eye injuries caused by optometrists or ophthalmologists.

 In my spare time, I enjoy playing guitar, running and being outside with my beautiful wife Cara Scholl D.D.S. and our adorable kids.

 Juris Doctor, 2011

 Summa cum laude-graduated 2nd in class

 Order of the Coif